Top 6 Reasons to Hire a Paralegal Over a Lawyer

 2. Increased Billable Hours

 Many firm owners seem to forget that paralegals can be as much of a profit center as the best grinder lawyer.
-Good paralegals can do research, communicate with clients, and draft letters, emails and memos.
+Good paralegals can handle various legal tasks, such as research, communicating with clients, and drafting letters, emails, and memos.
 Some can even do these tasks better than lawyers.
 And the time it takes to do these things can be billed just like a lawyer.

 3. Increased Profits